yegurla-sumanth/cloud-platform-exercise/README.md

-# Cloud Platform Engineer Exercise — Starter Repo

-This repo is a working starting point for the Aetna Health Cloud Platform Engineer code exercise.
+This repo is a working starting point for using AWS.
 It implements:

 - **ECS/Fargate**: A containerized Flask app behind an **ALB**, provisioned with Terraform.
 - **CI/CD (GitHub Actions)**: Builds Docker image, pushes to **ECR**, runs Terraform checks/tests, and deploys to AWS.